openlgtv/epk2extract/README.md

 Supported Formats:
 ===========================================
 **NOTE: To unpack epk v2 and v3 you need proper AES and RSA keys for decryption.
-To get the keys you will need to dump them from a running TV.
-We're thinking about releasing the keys extracted in the near future.**
+To get the keys you will need to dump them from a running TV.**

 **NOTE: To decrypt PVR recordings you need a dump of the unique AES-128 key from your TV**